iamvickyav/interview-preparation/Concepts/REST-Starter.md

 - Use Hyphens but not Underscores in URI
 - Keep everything in lowercase in URI

+---

 ### Resource Archetypes

-- document, collection, store, and controller
+- Document, Collection, Store, and Controller

 #### Document
 Object instance or a database record

 Use singular nouns for document names

+---

 #### Collection
 Collection of resource